AdamusPL/F1-Adder/README.md

 NO: Verstappen

 # Which libraries does it use?
-- JSoup - to download scores from official F1 page and current betting ranking from page
+- JSoup - to download scores from official F1 page and current betting ranking from the league page

 *other versions of programme are available in different branches